The Differences Between 1965 and 1966 MustangsLast Updated July 28, 2023 | Meghan Drummond

 You can see a close-up of this instrument cluster in this video where Bill guides us through the installation process for this particular instrument cluster.

 By 1966, Mustangs had moved to circular instrument clusters that used gauges to measure important information instead of the 1965 “idiot lights.”
 These were available as an upgrade on the ‘65 but they came standard in GTs of both ‘65 and ‘66.
+If you're looking for an aftermarket upgrade to your Mustang's gauge cluster, consider adding a classic Mustang rally pac.

 The GT’s instrument cluster came in a different color than the “deluxe interior” Mustangs.